Ilias Chatzitheodoridis: Panathinaikos

 On 23 July 2018, Chatzitheodoridis returned to Greece to join Super League club Panathinaikos on a free transfer.
 He finished a mid-table 2018–19 season with 25 appearances and four goals.
 Prior to his 2019–20 season being ended by an ankle injury, Chatzitheodoridis had made 26 appearances.
-He signed a new three-year contract in August 2020 and returned to match play in mid-January 2021, making 8 appearances during what remained of the 2020–21 season.
+He signed a new three-year contract in August 2020 and returned to match play in mid-January 2021.
+He made 8 appearances during what remained of the 2020–21 season.

 Despite frequently being named as a substitute, Chatzitheodoridis saw his playing time diminish and he made just six league appearances during the 2021–22 season.
 He made one appearance during the club's successful Greek Cup campaign and received a winner's medal.
 Chatzitheodoridis transferred out of the club in June 2022 and made 66 appearances, scoring four goals, during four seasons at the Leoforos Alexandras Stadium.

 Panetolikos

 On 27 June 2022, Chatzitheodoridis signed a two-year contract with Super League club Panetolikos.
+He made 50 appearances and scored three goals over the course of the 2022–23 and 2023–24 seasons, in both of which the club narrowly avoided relegation.
+Chatzitheodoridis departed the club at the end of the 2023–24 season.

+OFI

+On 14 June 2024, Chatzitheodoridis signed a two-year contract with Super League club OFI on a free transfer.
+He made 35 appearances during a mid-table 2024–25 season.

 International career

 Chatzitheodoridis was an unused substitute for the Greece U21 team during two 2019 UEFA European U21 Championship qualifiers in October 2018.
+In June 2025, it was reported that Chatzitheodoridis was in discussions with the KFF about the possibility of representing the Kazakhstan national team.

+Personal life

+Chatzitheodoridis was born in Greece to Kazakhstani parents.